Danny Mac

 Danny Mac (born 26 February 1988) is an English actor.
-Known for a variety of roles on stage and screen.
 He has received a number of awards and nominations including Best Actor, Best Newcomer, Best Actor in a Visiting Production.

 Early and personal life

-Mac was born in Bromley, London and spent most of his childhood in the seaside town of Bognor Regis.
+Danny Mac was born in London and spent most of his childhood in the seaside town of Bognor Regis.
 He studied Acting for two years at Chichester College before attending The Arts Educational Schools in London, graduating in 2009 with a BA Hons degree and received subsequent training at Royal Academy of Dramatic Art (RADA) and personal coaching with Barbara Houseman.

 In 2011 he met actress Carley Stenson.
 The pair began dating and were married in 2017.
 Stenson gave birth to daughter Skye on 14 June 2021.

 Career

 Mac began his career at the age of nine when he played Gavroche in the musical Les Miserables for a ten-week run in Southampton in 1998, and appeared in the role again in the West End in 1999.
 He performed again in the West End a decade later in the musical Wicked from May 2009 to February 2011.
-He then went on to join UK serial drama Hollyoaks in a role that earned him a number of awards and nominations.
+He then went on to join the Channel 4 soap opera Hollyoaks in a role that earned him a number of awards and nominations.
 In 2016, he took part in fourteenth series of BBC One's Strictly Come Dancing.
 His professional dance partner was Oti Mabuse.

 In May 2017, he starred as Gabey in the musical On the Town at the Regent's Park Open Air Theatre in a production that ran until July of that year and was nominated for Best Musical Revival at the 2018 Olivier Awards.
 From September 2017 to April 2018 he starred as Joe Gillis in the multi award-winning touring production of Andrew Lloyd Webber’s Sunset Boulevard, a role for which he won 'Best Actor' at The Manchester Theatre Awards and was nominated for 'Best Actor' at the WhatsOnStage Awards.
 The production also won 'Best Regional Production' at the 18th Annual WhatsOnStage Awards and 'Best Musical' at The Manchester Theatre Awards.

 In 2018, he appeared as Craig in the Sky One sitcom Trollied.
 In December 2018 and January 2019, Mac starred as Bob Wallace in White Christmas at Curve in Leicester.
 The production later transferred to the Dominion Theatre in the West End from November 2019 to January 2020.
 From May 2019 Mac toured the UK as Nino in the musical Amélie.
 Mac returned to television, guest-starring in Midsomer Murders in 2019 and Doctors in 2020 and in 2024.
 In 2020, he played Edward in the London premiere of Pretty Woman: The Musical at the Piccadilly Theatre.
 Following the closure of theatres due to the COVID-19 pandemic, the production reopened at the Savoy Theatre in July 2021.

 In June 2023 he starred in Stephen Sondheim’s musical Assassins as John Wilkes Booth at the Chichester Festival Theatre.